KCET: As a PBS member station

-In 1994, KCET and Store of Knowledge Inc., a Carson-based company, launched the KCET Store of Knowledge in Glendale as the first of many partnership stores with PBS affiliates.
+In 1994, KCET and Store of Knowledge Inc., a Cerritos-based company, launched the KCET Store of Knowledge in Glendale as the first of many partnership stores with PBS affiliates.
 The store was a partnership between KCET, educational store Lakeshore Learning Materials, and the venture capital firm of Riordan, Lewis and Haden, which included former Los Angeles mayor Richard Riordan.
-In 2004, as part of its image-reclaiming public relations after the Gulf oil spill, BP started granting KCET half the funding for preschool shows including A Place of Our Own and Los Ninos en Su Casa, a Spanish language version.
+The chain continued to operate until 2001.
+In 2004, as part of its image-reclaiming public relations after the Gulf oil spill, BP started granting KCET half the funding for preschool shows including A Place of Our Own and Los Ninos en Su Casa, a Spanish-language version.
 The other half of the $50 million grants for the show and supporting outreach programs came from First 5 California plus additional funding from an anonymous donor.
 The show won Peabody and local Emmy awards and was shown nationally over PBS.
 KCET renamed its production studio to BP Studios in thanks.

 PBS included BP's and other grants for the two pre-school shows in its complex progressive dues structures, even though the grants came with the stipulation that they could not be used for administrative costs.
 The PBS dues for KCET had previously been $4.9 million but with the grants included the dues increased by 40% to close to $7 million.
 Other large funding sources that had previously been counted on were shrinking and thus could not be tapped to pay the dues.
 KCET's request that these specific grants, which were restricted to show production only, not be counted towards the dues owed was denied; PBS executives indicated that PBS stations were expected to anticipate their dues and increase their reserves to pay them, and therefore would not give special treatment to KCET.
 With the January 2010 half-year payment coming up, KCET offered to reduce their status to a secondary affiliation, reducing the dues owed to a total of $1.3 million.
 The Corporation for Public Broadcasting (CPB) would pay $750,000 and a special campaign was to raise the rest.
 PBS rejected the offer, insisting the station remain as the primary affiliate.